 - Lay the prosciutto wrapped pickles on the prepared baking sheet.

 - Bake until the prosciutto is crisp and the cheese is melted- about 15 minutes.
-Serve warm.
+Serve warm on a serving tray.